y5systems/intmax2-contract/docs/index.md

 ## DepositLib

+Library for handling deposit operations and data structures

+_Provides utilities for working with deposits in the Intmax2 protocol_

 ### Deposit

-This struct is used to represent a deposit in the Deposit tree
+Represents a deposit in the Deposit tree

-_Represents a leaf in the Deposit tree_
+_This struct is used as a leaf in the Deposit Merkle tree_

 #### Parameters